ImmutableSoft/AutoLM/README.md

 AutoLM is built (see [INSTALL.md](./INSTALL.md)) as a C++ library to be linked together with the software or digital creation to be licensed/sold.
-For cloud/server and/or scripting language support there is optionally a set of command line tools available for use.
+For server side or other programming language support, there is optionally a set of command line tools available for use.

-When built/linked/integrated together with the digital product that is to be licensed, AutoLM will enforce that a purchased product license activation is in fact valid on the blockchain.
+When integrated together with the digital product that is to be licensed, AutoLM will query the immutable Ethereum database and verify that a product license activation is in fact valid.
 The security of AutoLM works by utilizing a globally unique, read only PC/OS identifier and cryptographically tying it together with the unique entity and product information, including a secret password from the software creator.
-This process yields a unique activation identifier that is then used to identify if the installed software is 'active' and was purchased on the Immutable Ecosystem.
+This one way cryptographic algorithm yields a unique activation identifier that is then used to identify if the installed software is 'valid' as a current digital activation asset, stored on the immutable Ethereum database.

 AutoLM is designed to be integrated in one of two ways; standalone or server assisted.
 Standalone has the installed software